 Do you already have a strategic plan or is this a brand-new exercise?
 If you have a plan, have you attained your goals and objectives?
 Has the landscape changed in your organization, industry or community?
 A SWOT Analysis (Strengths, Weaknesses, Opportunities and Threats) is a good place to start.

-A facilitator can help determine who you serve, develop goals and objectives, and create mission, vision, and values statements.
+A facilitator can help determine who you serve, develop goals and objectives, identify values, and create mission and vision statements.